ohdsi-studies/PORPOISE/README.md

 ```
 In addition to the sqlite file, the prediction module also exports the results through a set of CSV files in the `./PlpMultiOutput/csv` folder.
 To share the results, you only need to send us the `databaseFile.sqlite` file.
 The results do not include any PHI or high-risk data.
 However, the partners may review the content of the results in the csv files based on their institution's policy.

-*It is worth noting that the prediction module generates an output folder called "PlpMultiOutput."
+*It is worth noting that the prediction module generates an output folder called "PlpMultiOutput".
 As a result, when training new models or validating pre-trained models, the output folders must be managed manually to avoid overwriting.*

 ## Support
 If you require assistance with the project, please contact Dr. Behzad Naderalvojoud at behzadn[at]stanford[dot]edu or [OHDSI forum](https://forums.ohdsi.org/t/call-for-participation-in-porpoise-a-network-study-on-omop-databases/).